mrakgr/Trading-Journal/journal_2025.md

 The Only Opening Drive Strategy You’ll Ever Need

 1:50pm.
 The vid wasn't much.
 I'll watch the SMB ones later.
 Let me go to the beach.

+4:50pm.
+I am back.

+The VWAP system has extreme risk control so it should do well on stocks in play.
+All I have to is line up the indicators so it stays out of rangebound markets.

+I was really supposed to be playing games today instead of studying.
+Let me do a vid or two on the opening drive by SMB and then I'll play Limbus Company.
+I am yet to do the Spring Cultivation intervallo.

+Tomorrow I'll watch the pre-recorded session by WCE of a stream that I missed last time.

+4:55pm.
+Of course, before I do any trading of this system, I'll have to backtest it thoroughly to know how it behaves in various conditions, and write my own indicators.
+I don't like the AD line or the tick charts.
+I'll play with my own things.

+It's going to be a 90% systematic trading system.
+I myself will only do some work premarket to select the stocks to trade.
+And in futures trading I won't even have to do that.

+I feel that I've gained quite a bit from WCE just by them telling me about the gamma exposure indicator.

+The thing that's so great about this is that prices trend much better intraday than they do on the daily charts.

+I have a lot to look forward to.

+5pm.
+I am learning great things in this year of 2025.
+So the shitty attempt that I had with position trading didn't work, much like the discretionary stuff of 2007 - 2014, but it is possible that the third attempt which will be quant daytrading might end up doing well.